Scholarships 101

 Alongside that list, consider elements of your story that might catch the attention of the scholarship committee.
 For example, have you been challenged by extenuating circumstances?
 Some scholarships are intended to fund education for people who have health conditions or suffered a specific kind of loss, in recognition that these challenges make accessing an education much harder.

-Keep this list of personal achievements in an easily accessible file, and update them if anything changes.
-It’ll come in handy as a reference if a scholarship application requires you to write a paragraph or essay about your personal story.
-Sometimes an application will ask you to submit a bullet-point list of achievements and interests as part of a scholarship package.
+Keep your list of personal achievements and challenges in an easily accessible file, and update them if anything changes.
+It’ll come in handy if a scholarship application requires you to write a paragraph or essay about your personal story, or submit a bullet-point list of achievements and interests.

-You can also look close to home for.
+You can also look close to home.
 Remember those affiliations you listed out?
 Sometimes being a member of those unions, companies and associations can qualify you for scholarships.
-Clubs and religious groups often give awards.
-Local businesses and professional associations may also offer scholarships—some professional associations will fund education for students who want to work in a specific field.
+Clubs and religious groups also often give awards.
+Local businesses and professional associations may also offer scholarships.

 You’ll have a much better chance of being awarded a scholarship if you focus on a short list.
 Consider what your chances are with each opportunity, and how your interests and accomplishments match up to the criteria.
-Enthusiasm for the scholarship’s mandate helps immensely: if your local orthodontist awards a scholarship for the best essay about the importance of regular dental care, you stand a better chance of winning if you can invest real passion into your application.
+Enthusiasm for the scholarship’s mandate helps immensely: if your local orthodontist awards a scholarship for the best essay on the importance of regular dental care, you stand a better chance of winning if you can demonstrate some passion for healthy teeth on your application.

 Prestigious, well-publicized scholarships, like the Loran Award, have a very high entry threshold.
-For 2021–2022, the Loran Scholars Foundation received 5,174 applications for the award, and selected only 36 scholars.
+For 2024, the Loran Scholars Foundation received more than 5,200 applications for the 36 available awards.
 If you’re shooting for an award like this, you can read through the profiles of past winners and evaluate whether your accomplishments are comparable, so that you only submit an application if you have a good chance.

 Many scholarships are targeted at students from specific communities, with specific financial needs and with specific goals.
-If you’re hoping to apply for scholarships that consider financial need, be prepared to check if you qualify.
-Each award and institution may define financial need slightly differently, so a safe bet is to gather recent tax returns, income figures (including annual household income, parental income and your own income) and details about any governmental student aid you’ve been granted.
+If you’re hoping to apply for scholarships that consider financial need, it’s a good idea to check in advance whether you qualify.
+Each award and institution may define financial need slightly differently, so gather recent tax returns, income figures (including annual household income, parental income and your own income) and details about any governmental student aid you’ve been granted.
 In some cases, you might simply need to tick a box to confirm that you have financial need, or write a short essay explaining your financial situation.

 Some scholarships might only be seeking specific family histories or affiliations.
 Are you from a military family?
 Are you or your parents affiliated with workplaces or unions?
 These details may matter in your scholarship search.

 Scholarships aren’t just for incoming students.
 Once you become a post-secondary student, a whole other world of opportunities opens up to you.
 In addition to admissions awards, your institution may offer prizes that recognize your achievements in your university courses or programs.
 Many are automatic-consideration, meaning that you can receive a fun little surprise worth a month’s rent.
-Find out if your school offers something like that.
-In addition to these in-course awards, it’s also worth checking what kind of awards your program or department may offer, in case there are other funds you may be eligible to receive.
+In addition to these in-course awards, it’s worth checking what kind of awards your program or department may offer, in case there are other funds you may be eligible to receive.

 If you get involved at your post-secondary institution, you may also be eligible for community leadership awards.
 These often require an application, so ask your academic adviser about them early on so that the deadlines don’t slip past you.